TedVu/subscription-management/README.md

 - FEATURE: When users enter an unconfigured route we should route to not found page [X]
 - FEATURE: Menu bar on the side showing the current page [X]
 - FEATURE: Allow updating image when adding a new subscription [X]
-- FEATURE: Allow all types of graphical files to be uploaded []
+- FEATURE: Allow all types of graphical files to be uploaded [X]
+- FEATURE: Confirmation before executing delete operation []
 - FEATURE: Implement update action including adding a details page

 ## Technical features